 Cost of Living in Fontana, CA: Housing and Income Analysis 2024

-Discover the true cost of living in Fontana, CA. With a median income of $98,187 and rising home values, see if this Inland Empire hub fits your budget.
+Discover the true cost of living in Fontana, CA. Explore median home values, local income trends, and how this major Inland Empire hub stacks up to nearby areas.

 Fontana at a Glance